fed1337/ilo4_fan_management/README.md

 ```shell
 * * * * * * /home/fed/ilo4_fan_management/fanmgmt.sh
 ```
-This task is scheduled every minute
+This task is scheduled to run every minute

-### Systemd service
+### Systemd service (v0.2+)
-Adjust path in fanmgmt.service then copy it to systemd
+Adjust path in fanmgmt.service then copy it to systemd.

+`hp-ams` and `hp-health` are not really needed.
+However, they are nice to have.
+If you choose not to install those packages, you need to modify `Unit` section as well.
 ```shell
 sudo cp ilo4_fan_management/fanmgmt.service /etc/systemd/system
 sudo systemctl daemon-reload